clulab/processors/README.md

 Authors: [Mihai Surdeanu](http://surdeanu.info/mihai/), Marco Valenzuela, Gustave Hanh-Powell, Peter Jansen, Daniel Fried, Dane Bell, and Tom Hicks.

 # Changes
-+ **5.2-SNAPSHOT** - Version 2 of ODIN, including a cleaner (more declarative) rule language, which minimizes the need for custom actions.
++ **5.2** - Version 2 of ODIN, including a cleaner (more declarative) rule language, which minimizes the need for custom actions.
+See `edu.arizona.sista.odin.domains.toydomain` for an example of a toy domain, and `edu.arizona.sista.odin.domains.bigmechanism.dryrun2015` for a complete biomedical domain.
 + **5.1** - Improved tokenization for the bio domain.
 Replaced the BANNER NER for the bio domain with our own implementation.
 + **5.0** - changed to Java 8, Scala 2.11, and CoreNLP 3.5.1.
 First public release of ODIN (domain-independent event extraction) framework, in the `edu.arizona.sista.odin` package.
 First release of ODIN's DARPA biomedical grammar. `FastNLPProcessor` now supports both the Malt and the new Stanford NN dependency parser (the Stanford parser is now the default setting).
 + **4.0** - added `BioNLPProcessor`.
 Install our fork of the [BANNER named entity recognizer](https://github.com/sistanlp/banner) before!